 EORTC Bladder Cancer Recurrence and Progression Calculator

-EORTC Bladder Cancer Recurrence and Progression Calculator enables you to find the probability of the recurrence and progression of a non-muscle invasive bladder cancer over one and five years.
-It takes into consideration six parameters concerning the medical history of the patient, and helps you to choose the appropriate treatment options.
+This EORTC bladder cancer recurrence and progression calculator enables you to find the probability of the recurrence and progression of a non-muscle invasive bladder cancer over one and five years.
+It takes into consideration six parameters concerning the medical history of the patient and helps you to choose the appropriate treatment options.

 Disclaimer: We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace professional medical advice.

 Bladder cancer is the most common urinary tract malignancy.
 It usually affects people over 60 years old and more men than women.
 Smoking is the biggest risk factor for developing this cancer (smoking, of course, also increases your lung cancer risk – see the lung cancer risk calculator – and kidney cancer risk).
 The most typical symptom is painless hematuria (blood in the urine).
 Remember!
 If haematuria has been found, always search for bladder (or kidney) cancer!

 At the time of diagnosis, around 75% of the patients have non-muscle invasive bladder cancer (NMIBC), while the remaining 25% already have advanced disease.
 Patients with NMIBC generally have a good survival rate.
 Still, the condition has a significant potential for recurrence of the tumor in the bladder, which may even progress into a more advanced stage of the disease.